Dechomet

-Dechomet or Deehommed (formerly Lowtown) is a small settlement in Drumgooland, County Down, Northern Ireland.
+Dechomet or Deehommed (/deɪˈkɒmɛt/) (formerly Lowtown) is a small settlement in Drumgooland, County Down, Northern Ireland.
 Dechomet is approximately 3 miles from Leitrim and approximately 6 miles from Castlewellan.

 In the 2001 census, Dechomet, Ballyward and Finnis had a combined population of 121.

 Dechomet contains a primary school, a hardware store, a bar and a Catholic church within the village centre.